 Since Disney Town’s rooms are all unlocked for every character, Disney Town’s Unversed Challenge is finally back in the same room for every character: the street outside the race track.
 This Challenge features the Ringer, a recolour of the Prize Pot.
 The Ringer teleports around the map to pre-set locations, and after it spawns, it throws up a beacon to help you locate it.
-You have to quickly run to its location while trying to keep your eye on the Unversed itself, as once you get close enough, the Ringer will summon a number of clones and your only means of identifying the real one is to keep track of it manually.
+You have to quickly run to its location while trying to keep your eye on the Unversed itself, as once you get close enough, the Ringer will summon a number of clones and your only means of identifying the real one is to keep an eye on it as the fakes appear.
 Oh and watch out, because you’re on a timer.

 This challenge can be incredibly tricky given the way the clones are summoned in a swarm, often obscuring the real Ringer.
 Even worse: it’s possible to get too close to the Unversed without a chance of seeing it split up, meaning you’ll have no clue which one is real!
 This means that the way you approach the Ringer is more than half the strategy.

 To make matters even more complicated, the Ringer is immune to all most projectiles and indeed spells of all kinds.
-You all but have to take it out at close range, and using any close combat abilities would probably be a waste of time compared to your basic attack, so you almost have to play by Dash techniques (risky), regular attacks, skill and mobility upgrades alone!
+You all but have to take it out at close range.
+Thankfully you only have to tag it with an attack, not damage it, which means using any close combat abilities would probably be a waste of time compared to your basic attack.
+This leaves you with only a few options: Dash techniques (risky), regular attacks, mobility upgrades, and good old fashioned player skill!
 There’s no way to cheese your build to win instantly, like a lot of the other Unversed Challenges!
 Hey, this might be the best Challenge yet by my standards, good for them!

 The prize for this is the Illusion-R, which transforms you into a Ringer.
-This is probably the most specialized of all Unversed transformations as it had no attacks at all!
-Instead, your Ringer self will drop HP orbs and munny when you’re hit, which your transformed character will swiftly collect (and remember that transformations are invincible).
-I imagine this might have been a bit more interesting in a support role in BBS:FM’s PSP multiplayer, but it’s certainly not bad and I’ve even seen it used to heal against a certain superboss, who makes traditional Cure spells… undesirable.
+This is probably the most specialized of all Unversed transformations, as it had no attacks at all!
+Instead, your Ringer self will drop HP orbs and munny when you’re hit by enemies (remember that transformations are invincible), all of which your transformed character will swiftly collect.
+I imagine this might have been a bit more interesting in a support role in BBS:FM’s PSP multiplayer, but it’s certainly not bad on its own, and I’ve even seen it used to heal against a certain superboss, who makes traditional Cure spells… undesirable.